Kveik: Etymology

-The yeast is called kveik because this is the most common dialect word for yeast in the parts of Norway where these strains come from.
-Many of the brewers are referring to their own yeast as 'kveik' whilst the commercially available yeast is called simply 'yeast'.
+Kveik is the most common dialect word for yeast in the parts of Norway where these strains originate.
+Many traditional brewers refer to their own yeast as 'kveik' whilst the commercially available yeast is called simply 'yeast'.
 The word 'kveik' in the meaning of 'yeast' stems from the old Norse word 'kvikk' (Eng: vigorous and fast) in the meaning of 'healthy, lively'.
 The English word 'quick' comes from the same root.

 International spread

 In recent years kveik has spread from the traditional brewers on the west coast of Norway to modern home brewers and some commercial breweries in Norway, and even the rest of the world.
 Kveik is now sold commercially by laboratories in the USA, Canada, Ireland, Britain, and Poland.
-Commercial brews are being made and sold using the kveik yeast strains on all continents, and the interest for these particular yeast strains has increased immensely.
-In the USA there are entire beer festivals dedicated to beer brewed with kveik.
+Commercial brews are being made and sold using the kveik yeast strains globally, and the interest for these particular yeast strains has increased immensely.
+Beer festivals dedicated to beer brewed with kveik have been organized in the USA.